Civil engineering: Sub-disciplines

 There are a number of sub-disciplines within the broad field of civil engineering.
 General civil engineers work closely with surveyors and specialized civil engineers to design grading, drainage, pavement, water supply, sewer service, dams, electric and communications supply.
 General civil engineering is also referred to as site engineering, a branch of civil engineering that primarily focuses on converting a tract of land from one usage to another.
 Site engineers spend time visiting project sites, meeting with stakeholders, and preparing construction plans.
 Civil engineers apply the principles of geotechnical engineering, structural engineering, environmental engineering, transportation engineering and construction engineering to residential, commercial, industrial and public works projects of all sizes and levels of construction.

 Coastal engineering

 Coastal engineering is concerned with managing coastal areas.
 In some jurisdictions, the terms sea defense and coastal protection mean defense against flooding and erosion, respectively.
 Coastal defense is the more traditional term, but coastal management has become popular as well.

 Construction engineering

-Construction engineering involves planning and execution, transportation of materials, site development based on hydraulic, environmental, structural and geotechnical engineering.
-As construction firms tend to have higher business risk than other types of civil engineering firms do, construction engineers often engage in more business-like transactions, for example, drafting and reviewing contracts, evaluating logistical operations, and monitoring prices of supplies.
+Construction engineering involves planning and execution, transportation of materials, and site development based on hydraulic, environmental, structural, and geotechnical engineering.
+As construction firms tend to have higher business risk than other types of civil engineering firms, construction engineers often engage in more business-like transactions, such as drafting and reviewing contracts, analyze and evaluating logistical operations, and monitoring supply prices.